ElektraInitiative/libelektra/doc/GOALS.md

-## Goals ##
+# Goals #

-- improve robustness of configuration systems
+- Improve robustness of configuration systems by
-  - reject invalid configuration
+  - rejecting invalid configuration.
-  - avoid common programming errors by using better bindings
+  - avoiding common programming errors through the usage of better bindings.
-- allow software to be better integrated on configuration level
+- Allow software to be better integrated on configuration level.
-- postpone some decisions from programmers to maintainers/administrators:
+- Postpone some decisions from programmers to maintainers/administrators:
-  - syntax of the configuration files
+  - Syntax of the configuration file(s)
-  - side effects (e.g. logging, vcs commit, notifications)
+  - Side effects (e.g. logging, vcs commit, notifications)
-  - flexible adoption to specific needs
+  - Flexible adoption to specific needs
-  - adoption of standards (xdg, xml, json)
+  - Adoption of standards (xdg, xml, json)
-- reduce duplication of code (a single parser/generator used by everyone accessing a specific part of configuration)
+- Reduce duplication of code (a single parser/generator used by everyone accessing a specific part of the configuration).

 ## Target ##